Gluten Free Homestyle Chicken and Noodles is comfort food at its finest! Thick and comforting with chewy, homemade gluten free noodles.

 Meanwhile make the gluten free egg noodles.
 I am telling you — you’re going to flip for these chewy noodles which are a dead ringer for their gluten-filled frozen counterparts!

-Start by whisking together 3 whole large eggs plus 1 extra egg yolk with 1 teaspoon salt and 1 Tablespoon water in a small bowl.
+Start by whisking together whole eggs plus an extra egg yolk with salt and water in a small bowl.

 Next, use a pizza cutter to cut the dough sheet into 2-1/2″ x 1/2″ noodles.